 Laura Ross was born and raised on the family farm near Yorkton and attended the University of Regina where she obtained a B.A. in geography and sociology.
 For more than twenty years Laura was a licensed realtor in Regina specializing in residential properties.
 Prior to her success as a realtor, she operated her own catering company and farmed with her husband Terry.

 Laura is a founding member in the Saskatchewan Chapter of Equal Voice and serves as a role model and mentor to young women interested in professional and political lives.
-Laura also was instrumental in the development of Regina’s first Habitat for Humanity Women’s Build project in 2011 and she sat on a committee to spearhead the Habitat for Humanity Mountie House.
+Laura was also instrumental in the development of Regina’s first Habitat for Humanity Women’s Build project in 2011 and she sat on a committee to spearhead the Habitat for Humanity Mountie House.

 Laura currently resides in Regina with her husband Terry.
 They have one son.